 Modified Version of Downward Facing Dog with a Chair

-Downward Facing Dog stretches the front side of the chest, arms and shoulders.
+Downward Facing Dog stretches the front side of the chest, arms, and shoulders.
 This pose also relieves tension in the upper back and hamstrings.
-When performed properly, Downward Facing Dog helps to re-align the neck and elongate the spine, which helps to relieve radiating nerve compression in the forearms, wrist and hands.
+When performed properly, Downward Facing Dog helps to re-align the neck and elongate the spine, which helps to relieve radiating nerve compression in the forearms, wrists, and hands.

-Just like Downward Dog, you can modify this posture to work around pain for maximum benefits.
+Like Downward Dog, you can modify this posture to work around the pain for maximum benefits.
 Prayer Pose is aptly named because it resembles praying to the Divine.
-Prayer Pose stretches and elongates the cervical spine, triceps, lateral torso and shoulders, thereby relieving nerve compression that often causes Carpal Tunnel Syndrome.
+Prayer Pose stretches and elongates the cervical spine, triceps, lateral torso, and shoulders, relieving nerve compression that often causes Carpal Tunnel Syndrome.

-To practice Prayer Pose you will need two Yoga blocks or a bench.
+To practice Prayer Pose, you will need two Yoga blocks or a bench.
 Place the blocks a few inches in front of you at the front end of your Yoga mat while kneeling in the center of your mat.
-The blocks should be placed on the long side about shoulder-distance apart.
-While on your knees, place your elbows on the blocks with your fingers interlaced and your hands pointing up towards the sky.
-With your spine extended, breath in and as you exhale, melt into the pose.
-Go to your edge where you feel a good stretch without pain.
+The blocks should be placed on the long side about shoulder distance apart.
+While on your knees, place your elbows on the blocks with your fingers interlaced and your hands pointing toward the sky.
+With your spine extended, breathe in and melt into the pose as you exhale.
+Go to your edge, where you feel a good stretch without pain.
 Hold this posture for three to five breaths.
-Repeat two times and then counter pose in Camel or take a rest in Balasana.
+Repeat two times and then counter pose in Camel or rest in Balasana.

 © Copyright – Aura Wellness Center – Publications Division